The REST documentation is recommended for advanced users that want to write their own API clients.

 Never share tokens with untrusted parties.

-JWT usage for feed authentication
+JWT usage for server-side authentication

-This token must include a permission scope compatible to the request
+This token must include a permission scope compatible to the request that is being performed.

 Permission scopes are defined using the following fields:

 The resource field of the JWT payload allows you to define which API endpoints can be accessed, you can pick one of the following:

 The action field of the JWT payload allows you to define which HTTP verbs are allowed by a request: